HillaryDanan/abstraction-intelligence/README.md

 1. **Consciousness as Emergent Abstraction** — applies the framework to consciousness specifically
 1. **Self and World** — grounds the framework in the foundational self/not-self distinction
 1. **The Hard Problem Dissolved** — addresses phenomenal experience via embodied self-world information
+1. **Time as Embodied Abstraction** — extends embodiment analysis to temporal reasoning and LLM limitations

 ## Key Predictions